Supermassive black holes from inflation constrained by dark matter substructure: Discussion and conclusions

 Potential for future observations to extend the probable range with the scheme of this article is also discussed.
 We highlight the possibility of probing the PBH origin of SMBHs down to masses of approximately ${\cal O}(10^5) M_\odot$ and power spectrum amplitudes as low as ${\cal O}(10^{-7})$ over certain scales.
 We have shown that DM substructure bounds are comparably powerful to future CMB $\mu$-distortion measurements for probing the enhanced curvature perturbations.
 Recent works indicate that the second-order gravitational waves (e.g. Ref.~\cite{Byrnes:2018txb}) and Lyman-$\alpha$ data (e.g. Ref.~\cite{ragavendra2024}) could also be important for probing certain models which predict enhanced curvature perturbations.
 Those probes may have comparable sensitivity in some regions to our work, however, we remark that the prospects shown here with DM substructures are conservatively obtained.
 There has recently been an effort to propagate non-Gaussian effects onto the $\mu$-distortion bound in Refs.~\cite{Sharma:2024img,Byrnes:2024vjt}.
 However, the effects found in those works are significant only at wavenumbers $k_p\gtrsim 10^4$-$10^5$ Mpc$^{-1}$, which is complementary to our work.
 It should be noted though that the limits derived in those works are not directly comparable to ours because of the different templates used for the power spectrum.
-If we include propagation of non-Gaussian effects in our DM substructure analysis analogously, we expect it could be even more constraining.
+PBHs and DM subhalos originate from the same primordial power spectrum, hence both of their respective formations are influenced by the shape of the probability distribution function of these fluctuations.
+Non-Gaussianity that thickens the tails of the probability distribution function (as studied in this work) where large fluctuations occur, would result in a larger number of regions being dense enough to collapse into DM subhalos.
+This would further strengthen our bounds if we included such effects in our analysis.
+We intend to study the effect of non-Gaussianity on DM subhalos in detail in a future work while presenting the most conservative scenario in this one.

+Note: While this work was under revision, Ref.~\cite{Nadler:2025crd} presented numerical simulations of subhalo abundances for inflationary spectra containing moderate log-normal bumps at wavenumbers $k\simeq30~{\rm Mpc^{-1}}$.
+They reported no significant suppression of low-mass halos, which is consistent with our predictions (see Fig.~\ref{fig:SHMF}), where the subhalo mass function remains essentially unmodified for comparable amplitudes and scales.
+Their results therefore complement our semi-analytical analysis by confirming the expected behavior in the weak power spectrum enhancement regime.